Evergreen Shrubs

 A trailing juniper having a uniform, full centered growth habit with intense silver-blue foliage.
 Excellent evergreen for large scale ground covers or cascading over walls.
 Full sun.
 Fast-growing to 6 in. tall, spreads 6 to 8 ft. wide.

-• Rhododendron – Nova Zembla (Rhododendron)
+• Rhododendron – Assorted Proven Winner (Rhododendron)

 • Yucca – Color Guard (Yucca filamentosa)